 What if these suggestions don’t work?

 If you still have discomfort after trying out these ideas, you may try a lactase supplement, such as Lactaid® or a generic brand, before having foods that contain lactose.
 You can buy the lactase supplement as a chewable pill or liquid drops for a milk product.
 The supplement can be purchased without a prescription and will help your body to break down the lactose in the foods you eat or drink.
-You can also enjoy milk or ice cream that is lactose free such as Lactaid® milk and Lactaid® ice cream.
+You can also enjoy milk or ice cream that is labeled as lactose free.
+The brand Lactaid® also sells dairy products with the enzyme lactase already added into their foods, so this can also be helpful if your body has a hard time tolerating even small amounts of lactaid.

 What else do I need to know?

 - Learn about secret ingredients that contain lactose.
 These ingredients include dry milk solids (including non-fat milk solids), buttermilk, lactose, malted milk, sour or sweet cream, margarine, whey, whey protein concentrate, and cheese.
-Remember that baked and processed foods such as cakes and cookies may also contain lactose.
+Sauces, dressings, and soup often have lactose.
+Baked and processed foods such as cookies, cakes, and pancakes may also contain lactose.
 Check your food labels!

 - Some medications contain lactose.
 Ask your health care provider if there’s lactose in any medications that you might be taking and read the label yourself, too.